sizej/Capstone1/presentation.md

 - z-score = -1.322, test_statistic = 0.093

-- Cannot reject the null.
+- Fail to reject the null.

-## Conclusions Part Deux
+## Conclusions: Part Deux

 - There is most likely some kind of confounding variable in the analysis of seasonality and competition.
 - It's possible that this is the result of both phenomenon being the result of one decision.
 Since both are determined by a studio, it's very difficult to untangle them.